 A well-balanced workout routine includes both aerobic training and strength training, but many people are reluctant to try lifting weights, whether because of unfamiliarity with the equipment and exercises, or a fear of “bulking up.”

-“It’s easy to set strength training on the back burner,” explains Megan Lynch, an exercise specialist with UW Health Sports Medicine's Fitness Center.
+“It’s easy to set strength training on the back burner,” said Megan Lynch, an exercise specialist with UW Health Sports Medicine's Fitness Center.
 “As we grow up we’re exposed to more aerobic exercise — running, walking and biking are all forms of play we did as children.
 Strength training may not feel as natural to us, and it forces us to step outside our comfort zone.”

 However, strength training can bring a bounty of benefits for everyone, especially as we age.
 “Our muscle mass diminishes with age so it’s important to maintain the muscle mass you have and continue to gain more.
-It’s never too late to start gaining muscle and incorporate a strength-training program into your routine,” Lynch notes.
+It’s never too late to start gaining muscle and incorporate a strength-training program into your routine,” Lynch said.

 “Strength training not only aids in increasing our muscle strength, but also our bone strength, helping minimize the risk of fracture.
 In addition, strength training works the range of motion of our joints.
 All of these things help us to stay independent and perform activities of daily living, such as house and yard work, playing with grandchildren, or caring for a pet.”